Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Witness Pixels and Where to Find Them

-For $\imageNoiseLevel=0$, it is also possible to restrict the ambiguous pixels using geometric considerations.
-As we optimize for speed in the online setting, we only use a single, basic geometric consideration, and leave more complex considerations for future work.
-As all remaining witness pixels $\Q_{c,i,k}^*$ on the boundary are turned on, there has to exist an edge of $\target^\text{PCF}$ crossing these pixels.
+It is also possible to restrict the ambiguous pixels by reasoning geometrically.
+As we optimize for speed in the online setting, we only apply a basic geometric optimization for a noise budget $\imageNoiseLevel=0$ (\cref{def:noisy-image}), and leave more complex optimizations for future work.
+As all remaining witness pixels $\Q_{c,i,k}^*$ on the boundary are turned on, there has to exist an edge of $\target^\text{PCF}$ intersecting with these pixels.
 In particular, this edge must cross the left- and right-most witness pixels with respect to the direction orthogonal to the boundary.
-Thus, any triangle spanned by a witness \iftwocol \else \end{wrapfigure} \fi pixel $q\in\Q_{c,i,k}^*$ and the left- and right-most witness pixel, expanded to cover the entire pixel~\eqref{eq:vertex-certified-estimate}, has to intersect with all remaining witness pixels $q'\in\Q_{c,i,k}^*$ (\cref{fig:geom_consideration}).
-Otherwise, $q$ cannot contain the vertices $V_{i(\cdot,k)}^*$ of the true pose $\pose^*$ as $q'$ would not be turned on then.
-As a special case of this geometric consideration, if a pixel $q\in\Q_{c,i,k}^*$ only has one turned-on neighboring pixel, $q$ is the only witness pixel as you cannot span such a triangle using another pixel such that it intersects with the selected pixel $q$.
+Thus, any triangle spanned by a witness pixel $q\in\Q_{c,i,k}^*$ and the left- and right-most witness pixel, expanded to cover the entire pixel (\cref{eq:vertex-certified-estimate}), has to intersect with all remaining witness pixels $q'\in\Q_{c,i,k}^*$ (\cref{fig:ambiguity_crit_pixels2}c).
+Otherwise, $q$ cannot contain the vertex $V_{i(\cdot,k)}^*$ of the true pose $\pose^*$ as $q'$ would not be turned on then.
+As a special case of this geometric optimization, if a pixel $q\in\Q_{c,i,k}^*$ only has one turned-on neighboring pixel, $q$ is the only witness pixel, as such a triangle cannot be spanned using another pixel that intersects with the selected pixel $q$.